bminie/SIADS697/README.md

 background of the project, evaluation metrics, etc. One of those sections is the section where users can enter their inputs and receive recommendations.
 The user will select their state from a dropdown menu and then entire their ideal rating for doctors, nurses, staff, and what other patients have rated the hospital on a scale of 1-100.
-Then users will hit the Generate Recommendations button and their recommendations will be made and displayed to the user.
+Then users will hit the "Generate Recommendations" button and their recommendations will be made and displayed to the user.
 This includes information about the recommended hospitals as well as a map of the hospital locations.
-There is an additional option that the user can use to specify if they want COVID-19 data overlayed on the map.
+There is an additional option that the user can use to specify if they want COVID-19 data overlaid on the map.
 Depending on the selection, the map may contain the county-level COVID-19 data for the past 7 days along with an example of the information that is available for each county.
 The map is built using Folium and uses the streamlit-folium extension to display is properly to the user.
 The map is interactive as well so users can zoom in/out as well as use the tooltips to see additional information about the hospitals and COVID-19 data per county.
+Users can change inputs and regenerated new recommendations at any time just by changing their inputs in the form and hitting "Generate Recommendations" again.
 ## Future Directions
 The nice part about our model is that it can be readily adapted, dynamically.
 Future directions could include increasing model parameters, enhancing evaluation metrics, and even adapting our model to user feedback and real-world